johnzhang320/microservice-master-docker/README.md

   eureka-client-api-getway ---- supported by spring-cloud-starter-gateway to route to services, new replace of zuul

-  OPEN FEIGN  ---- defining feign client interfaces to have services call other other, rew replace of Webclient of web-flux
+  OPEN FEIGN ---- feign client interfaces to have services communicate other other, rew replace of Webclient of web-flux

   RESILIENCE4J ---- circuit breaker and fallback support, new replace of hystrix